 Memorial to the Abolition of Slavery in Nantes, France

-From 17th to 19th century, Nantes was a prosperous city due in large part to its participation in the triangular trade, sending the greatest number of French slave ships from its ports to Africa and then to the Americas.
-The memorial marks a great step in the city’s efforts to acknowledge this horrific past, which was ignored for years, to educate its citizens about it, and to reconcile with it.
+From the 17th to 19th century, Nantes was a prosperous city due in large part to its participation in the triangular trade, sending the greatest number of French slave ships from its ports to Africa and then to the Americas.
+The memorial marks a great step in the city’s efforts to acknowledge this horrific past, which was ignored for years, to educate its citizens about it, and reconcile with it.

 Located on the Loire River, Nantes had a booming maritime industry for centuries and profited from its proximity to the Atlantic.
 Prior to engaging in the slave trade, it opened trade routes to the Far East and the French colonies in North America.The project for the memorial was launched in 1998 after the vandalization of a statue that had been erected in honor of the 150th anniversary of the permanent abolition of slavery in France.